 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Pushkar Lake sits in the middle of the town, it’s the biggest Pushkar attraction and it’s very special.
+Pushkar Lake sits in the middle of the town, it’s the biggest Pushkar attraction, it’s very special and one of the top things to do in Pushkar!
 The history of Pushkar Lake is it’s said that Lord Brahma, the Hindu God of Creation dropped a lotus from his hand and a Lake emerged in that place, because of this Pushkar is a very important place for Hindu’s and they are blessed in the Lake Pushkar which is interesting to see as you walk around.

 It’s possible to walk all the way around the Lake crossing the ghats along the way.
 It seems tricky sometimes to know how to pass but there will be steps somewhere close by.